shotover/shotover-proxy/docs/src/examples/cassandra-cluster-shotover-sidecar.md

 #### Configuration

-First we will modify our `topology.yaml` file to have a single Cassandra source.
+First we will create our `topology.yaml` file to have a single Cassandra source.
 This will:

 * Define how Shotover listens for incoming connections from our client (`cqlsh`).
 * Configure Shotover to connect to the Cassandra node via our defined remote address.